Faboslav/progressive-media/README.md

 As said Progressive Media library is automatically initialized and used, but you can always trigger lazy load by code:
 ```javascript
 progressiveMedia.loadProgressiveMedia();
 ```
+## Options
+- `viewportOffset` - offset as number of px to top and bottom in addition to the original viewport (default is half of the viewport)
+- `throttleTime` - number in ms how often is the progressiveMedia load triggered when scrolling (throttle is used) (default is 50ms)
+- `debounceTime` - number in ms when is the progressiveMedia load after the very last resize event (debounce is used) (default is 100ms)

 ### Rendering images
 Recommended resolution for image placeholders is maximum of 44x44px.